-SMEA students find different ways to be active and involved at the University, SMEA, and in the greater community.
+SMEA students find different ways to be active and involved at the University, College of the Environment, SMEA, and in the greater community.

 Our students are active volunteers with local marine related organizations and events, such as The Orca Bowl, the annual Seattle Aquarium Discover Science Weekend, beach clean ups, and more.